aaronpowell/aaronpowell.github.io/src/documents/posts/2010-07-03-documents-in-lucene-net.html.md

 When pushing the data into a Lucene index it is done via Fields.
 A Field is *a key/ value pair* if you want to get a very high view of it, but it's really a bit more powerful that that.
 It's true that it's primary responsibility is to push data into Lucene with a string key and a string value, and providing information to Lucene about how to store that data in the index.

 When you're adding a Field to Lucene.Net you need to work out which of the available constructors to use, as there are 9 (yes, 9!) different choices.
-Personally I like [this particular constructor][6]:
+Personally I like this particular constructor:

 	public Field(string name, string value, Store store, Index index)

-I find that it gives the most flexibility and is the most obvious as to what it's doing (it's not the one which we use internal of [Examine][4] we actually use [this one][3] as we want to work with TermVectors).
+I find that it gives the most flexibility and is the most obvious as to what it's doing (it's not the one which we use internal of [Examine][3] we actually use a different one as we want to work with TermVectors).

 On top of the name (key) and value parameters there are also three others, Store, Index and TermVector.
 Each of these are used to define how the data is handled within the Lucene index.